Information Bulletin: Funding of Quebec Pension Plans – New scale proposed for establishing the target level of the stabilization provision

 - Be less favourable than the current scale to plans that favour tighter management of the interest rate risk with a long duration of their bond portfolio.

-Differences between proposed scale and current scale
+Differences between proposed scale and current one

 Unquoted private debt as fixed income security